 With WiredTiger, MongoDB utilizes both the WiredTiger internal cache and the filesystem cache.

-Changed in version 3.2: Starting in MongoDB 3.2, the WiredTiger internal cache, by default, will use the larger of either:
+Starting in 3.4, the WiredTiger internal cache, by default, will use the larger of either:

 Via the filesystem cache, MongoDB automatically uses all free memory that is not used by the WiredTiger cache or by other processes.
 Data in the filesystem cache is compressed.